 A: I wrote the whole of “Girl”, and obviously Dom added his production skills to it.
 The concept actually came from this conversation I had.
 I was talking to this dude – nothing serious, just fun – and during that time he got a girlfriend.
 Which wasn’t really a big deal, but then he started talking to me again, and I was confused.
 I was like “would your girlfriend be okay with this?”.
 I’d go and stalk his girlfriend on Instagram to find out that she was MUCH more attractive than he is.

-A: And I’m thinking: “I wonder if I tell her what’s going on with him, maybe she’ll be
+I’m thinking: “I wonder if I tell her what’s going on with him, maybe she’ll be

 T: I love that.

 is RUBBISH and terrible, and you should be my girlfriend because you’re cute.
 So

 then I wrote a kinda funny song, and Dom added his amazing production to it, to

 make it this amazing upbeat track.
 He then added this AMAZING drum beat that’s present

 all throughout the chorus.
 The whole thing changed and it just became some kind